Greenfoot5/Bestagon-Defence/STYLE_GUIDELINES.md

 Private variables should have a prefix with am underscore `_myVariable` and use camelCase.

-#### 2.3.5 Tooltips
+#### 2.3.5 Comments

-All Serializable variables should have a description in their `[Tooltip]` fields that explains how changing this value affects the behaviour of the script.
+All Exported variables should have an XML style comment that explains how changing this value affects the behaviour of the script.

+Non-Exported variables may also be commented, and where purpose is unclear, add a comment.

 #### 2.3.6 Variable Slider And Value Ranges

 All Serializable variables should make use of slider and value ranges if there is ever a value that a variable should *not* be set to.

 Example: A script that generates fence posts might have an editable variable named `PostsCount` and a value of -1 would not make any sense.
-Use the range fields `[Range(min, max)]` to mark 0 as a minimum.
+Use the range fields `[Export(PropertyHint.Range, "min,max,")]` to mark 0 as a minimum.

 If an editable variable is used in a Construction Script, it should have a reasonable Slider Range defined so that someone can not accidentally assign it a large value that could crash the editor.

 A Value Range only needs to be defined if the bounds of a value are known.
 While a Slider Range prevents accidental large number inputs, an undefined Value Range allows a user to specify a value outside the Slider Range that may be considered ‘dangerous’ but still valid.

 #### 2.3.7 Booleans